intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Outgoing Liaison Statements from the IETF

-IETF participants (usually WG chairs or ADs) can send liaison statements to other SDOs, and all sent liaison statements must be publicly recorded.
+IETF participants (usually WG chairs or ADs), of course ahereing the requirements on approval and consensus as outline in the next section, can send liaison statements to other SDOs, and all sent liaison statements must be publicly recorded.
 Therefore, it is recommended to use a IETF provided tool to send liaison